DocAdam/DocAdam/README.md

 - 👋 Hi, I’m @DocAdam
 - 👀 I’m interested in ... music, writing, and reading books.
-- 🌱 I’m currently learning ... to create a static site
 - 👀 Check out my online shop <a href="https://vinyljunction.com" target="_blank">Vinyl Junction</a> for vintage cassettes, records, and books.

 <!---